MicrosoftDocs/defender-docs/defender-endpoint/mac-schedule-scan.md

 </plist>
 ```

-2. Save the file as _com.microsoft.wdav.mobileconfi_.
+2. Save the file as _com.microsoft.wdav.mobileconfig_.

 #### For JamF and other 3rd-party MDMs:
 ``` XML